-Statistics published on 20 July 2017 by the European Commission show a continuation in the high number of articles suspected of violating intellectual property rights.
-In 2016, more than 63 000 detention cases were registered by Customs.
+Statistics published on 27 September 2018 by the European Commission show a number of more than 31 million articles suspected of violating intellectual property rights.
+In 2017, almost 60 000 detention cases were registered by Customs.

-Cigarettes remain at the top of the list of detained articles (24%), followed by toys (17%), foodstuff (13%) and packaging material (12%) .
-Products for daily use (i.e. body care articles, medicines, toys, electrical household goods) accounted for 34.2 % of the total number of detained articles.
+Foodstuffs are at the top of the list of detained articles (24 %), followed by toys (11 %), cigarettes (9 %), other goods ( 9%) and clothing (7 %) .
+Products for daily use (i.e. body care articles, medicines, toys, electrical household goods) accounted for 43.3 % of the total number of detained articles.

-China continued to be the main source country from where IPR infringing goods were shipped to the EU but for certain product sectors other countries were the main provenance like Singapore for alcoholic beverages, the Islamic Republic of Iran for clothing accessories, Hong Kong, China for mobile phones and accessories, CD/DVD and vehicles including accessories and parts, and India for medicines.
+China continued to be the main source country from where IPR infringing goods were shipped to the EU but for certain product sectors other countries were the main provenance like the Republic of Moldova for alcoholic beverages, the United States of America for other beverages, Turkey for clothing, Hong Kong, China for mobile phones and accessories; CDs/DVDs; ink cartridges and toners and labels, tags and stickers, and India for medicines.